 This volume moves beyond strategic human resource management from the perspective of the policy setter.
-The book informs but also questions and, while recognising the legitimacy and importance of management perspectives, also captures the experience of workers on the receiving end of strategic initiatives.
+The book informs but also questions and, while recognizing the legitimacy and importance of management perspectives, also captures the experience of workers on the receiving end of strategic initiatives.
 Students will be encouraged to consider core issues and difficult questions, such as:

-" How should employees respond to the missionary zeal of their employers?
+- How should employees respond to the missionary zeal of their employers?

-" How can we explain the increasing influence of gangmasters?
+- How can we explain the increasing influence of gangmasters?

-" What are the effects of management training on the identities of managers?
+- What are the effects of management training on the identities of managers?

-" Has strategic HRM been transformed from a model of commitment to one of exploitation?
+- Has strategic HRM been transformed from a model of commitment to one of exploitation?